 The best small business website builders available

-Wix is a regular feature at the top of lists of the best website builder, and for our guide to the best small business website builders, it's top for a good reason.
+Wix is a regular feature at the top of lists of the best website builder, and it's top of the best small business website builders for good reason, too.
 Take advantage of the Wix ADI (artificial design intelligence) tool to get online fast, or use the more powerful Wix Editor to harness the full power of the platform.

-Wix is a little confusing to get started with, though, so expect to spend some time familiarizing yourself with the platform.
-It’s also at the expensive end of the spectrum, so it’s not a great choice for those on a tight budget.
-There are four business-specific plans, with Business Basic - at $23 a month, with 20GB of storage - more than enough for most small or medium businesses.
+Wix is a little confusing to start with, though, so expect to spend some time familiarizing yourself with the platform.
+It’s also at the expensive end of the spectrum, so it’s not a great choice on a tight budget.
+There are four business-specific plans, with Business Basic - at $23 a month, with 20GB storage - more than enough for most small or medium businesses.

 If you’ve heard of website builders, the chances are that you’ve heard of Squarespace.
 It’s one of the most popular site creation platforms in the world, and it’s easy to see why.

-For one, Squarespace offers a neat selection of modern templates that you can use to start your small business site.
+For one, it offers a neat selection of modern templates that you can use to start your small business site.
 All plans come with unmetered bandwidth and storage, and there’s a range of great ecommerce tools.
-The cheapest business-focused plan is the Business package, starting at $18 a month, with Basic and Advanced Commerce plans for those with online sales at $26 and $40 a month.
+The cheapest business-focused plan is the Business package, starting at $26 a month, with Basic and Advanced Commerce plans for those with online sales at $35 and $54 a month.

 The editor is relatively powerful, but it doesn’t offer the pixel-perfect design flexibility that some of the other options on this list do.
 It’s also a little confusing, so you should expect to spend some time familiarizing yourself with it when you’re getting started.

 Read our full Squarespace review (opens in new tab).

 |Cost per month/year||$26 / $216||$35 / $312||$54 / $480|